Sámi people: Lapp

-The word Lapp can be traced to Old Swedish lapper, Icelandic lappir (plural) perhaps of Finnish origin; compare Finnish lappalainen "Lapp", Lappi "Lapland" (possibly meaning "wilderness in the north"), the original meaning being unknown.
+The word Lapp can be traced to Old Swedish lapper, Icelandic lappir (plural) perhaps of Finnish origin; compare Finnish lappalainen "Lapp," Lappi "Lapland" (possibly meaning "wilderness in the north"), the original meaning being unknown.
 It is unknown how the word Lapp came into the Norse language, but one of the first written mentions of the term is in the Gesta Danorum by the twelfth-century Danish historian Saxo Grammaticus, who referred to 'the two Lappias', although he still referred to the Sámi as (Skrid-)Finns.
 In fact, Saxo never explicitly connects the Sámi with the "two Laplands".
 The term "Lapp" was popularized and became the standard terminology by the work of Johannes Schefferus, Lapponia (1673).

 The Sámi are often known in other languages by the exonyms Lap, Lapp, or Laplanders, although these are considered derogatory terms by some, while others accept at least the name Lappland.
 Variants of the name Lapp were originally used in Sweden and Finland and, through Swedish, adopted by many major European languages: Lapps; German, Lappen; Lapons; Λάπωνες (Lápōnes); lappok; Lapponi; Lapończycy; Lapões; Lapones; laponi; Lapon.
 In Russian the corresponding term is лопари́ (lopari) and in Ukrainian лопарі́ (lopari).

 In Finland and Sweden, Lapp is common in place names, such as Lappi (Satakunta), Lappeenranta (South Karelia) and Lapinlahti (North Savo) in Finland; and Lapp (Stockholm County), Lappe (Södermanland) and Lappabo (Småland) in Sweden.
 As already mentioned, Finn is a common element in Norwegian (particularly Northern Norwegian) place names, whereas Lapp is exceedingly rare.

 Terminological issues in Finnish are somewhat different.
 Finns living in Finnish Lapland generally call themselves lappilainen, whereas the similar word for the Sámi people is lappalainen.
-This can be confusing for foreign visitors because of the similar lives Finns and Sámi people live today in Lapland.
+This can be confusing for foreign visitors because of the similar lives Finns and Sámi people live in Lapland.
 Lappalainen is also a common family name in Finland.
 In Finnish, saamelainen is the most commonly used word nowadays, especially in official contexts.